-You have just seen a 3 year old boy who, one hour earlier, was running along the street, fell over and hit his head.
-There was no loss of consciousness, no vomiting and he’s running around the Emergency Department (ED) completely unaware of ‘social distancing’ practices.
-On examination he’s got a small forehead abrasion but nothing else concerning.
-The parent was initially concerned (so came to ED) and now wants to go home.
+You have just seen a 3-year-old boy who, one hour earlier, was running along the street, fell over and hit his head.
+There was no loss of consciousness, no vomiting, and he’s running around the Emergency Department (ED) completely unaware of ‘social distancing’ practices.
+On examination, he’s got a small forehead abrasion but nothing else concerning.
+The parent was initially concerned (so they came to ED) and now wants to go home.

-PREDICT have done some wonderful work recently with their ‘Guideline for Mild to Moderate Head injuries in Children – Algorithm’ (2021) – answering questions I have often wondered myself.
+PREDICT have done some wonderful work recently with their ‘Guideline for Mild to Moderate Head Injuries in Children – Algorithm’ (2021) – answering questions I have often wondered myself.
 However, I personally feel the two most ground-breaking of all these recommendations appear to have been glossed over.
-This may be because they are soooo obvious, simplistic and pragmatic but that makes me love them even more…
+This may be because they are so obvious, simplistic and pragmatic, but that makes me love them even more…

 Trivial head injuries

 ‘Children with trivial head injuries do not need to attend hospital for assessment; they can be safely managed at home’.

 - How many children in your own experience fall (boom boom) into this category and attended for review?

 - How much money and time (the families and the health services) could be saved if these children stayed at home?

 ‘A lot’ would be the assumption for both of these questions.
 However, this is currently an evidence void in need of answers.

 It is made very clear that children who do not fall into one of the assorted risk categories have ‘no need for observation’ aka discharge home.